kobiko87/syte-cherry/README.md

 docker run -p 5000:5000 cherry-syte
 ```

-## App responses
+## App Functionality
-To get the server IP and echoed string
+To get the server IP running the service and echo string back
 ```
 curl http://localhost:5000?my_string=MY_STRING
+Or
 ```
 To get `index.html` from `html` directory:
 ```